ewacha/proxy-batch/README.md

 }
 ```

-after this, the respective generator can be called...
+after this, run the respective yeoman generator...

 attention: yeoman asks whether to overwrite the file `.bowerrc`, you must say no :)